Karbala provincial headquarters raid: Aftermath and analysis

 Four individuals suspected of participating in the raid were detained on January 22 by U.S. troops and Iraqi security forces.

-The mastermind behind the attack, Azhar al-Dulaimi, was killed on May 18 by U.S. forces during a raid north of Baghdad.
+The alleged mastermind behind the attack, Azhar al-Dulaimi, was killed on May 19, 2007, by U.S. forces during a raid north of Baghdad.

 Evidence of Iranian involvement

 According to two unnamed U.S. officials, the Pentagon is examining the possibility that the raid was supported or conducted by Iranians.
 In a speech on January 31, 2007, Iraqi Prime Minister Nouri al-Maliki stated that Iran was supporting attacks against Coalition forces in Iraq and some Iraqis suspect that the raid may have been perpetrated by the Islamic Revolutionary Guard Corps's Qods Force in retaliation for the U.S. raid on the Iranian Liaison Office in Erbil on 11 January.

 In response to such speculations, Hassan Kazemi Qomi, the Iranian ambassador to Iraq, "ridiculed evidence the U.S. military claimed to have proving Iranian involvement in planning attacks on U.S. and Iraqi forces."

 Journalist Bill Roggio has suggested that the attackers may have intended to transfer the captured Americans over the border to Iran.

 On July 2, 2007, the U.S. military said that information from captured Hezbollah fighter Ali Musa Daqduq established a link between Quds Force and the Karbala raid.
 Daqduq worked as a liaison between Quds force and the Shia group that carried out the raid.
 According to the United States, Daqduq said that the Shia group "could not have conducted this complex operation without the support and direction of the Quds force."

 On June 9, 2007, Bill Roggio of the Long War Journal wrote that U.S. Government had discovered satellite imagery showing an exact mockup of the Karbala Provincial Joint Coordination Center compound inside of Iran.
-It is believed that the Iranian Qods Force used this mockup to train the perpetrators of the attack and is further evidence of direct Iranian involvement.
+It is believed that the Iranian Quds Force used this mockup to train the perpetrators of the attack and is further evidence of direct Iranian involvement.

 Other incidents

-20 January 2007 was the third-deadliest day of the Iraq War for U.S. troops, with 20 other U.S. soldiers killed throughout Iraq, including 12 in a helicopter crash caused by hostile ground fire north of Baghdad in Diyala Governorate.
+20 January 2007 was the third-deadliest day of the Iraq War for U.S. troops, with 20 U.S. soldiers killed throughout Iraq, including 12 in a helicopter crash caused by hostile ground fire northeast of Baghdad in Diyala Governorate.
+Also that same day, 2 U.S. soldiers and 1 Marine were killed in separate incidents in Iraq.